Free shipping on orders over $150.

 We tested both along all of the critical performance metrics, and what we found is that, while splay certainly excels in the comfort department, it's neither the smoothest or fastest.
 Vertical compliance, however, was off the charts in relation to all of the aforementioned criteria, and thus, we had a runway to create a revolution in compliance: The all-new Future Shock.

 The Future Shock features up to 20mm of travel, and it's positioned above the head tube in order to move in a vertical path.
 So when the front wheel encounters rough terrain, the bike moves up towards your hands and preserves your forward momentum without slowing you down.
-Another important fact is that, because the Future Shock is positioned above the stem, the bike's wheels are held together rigidly by the frame.
+Another important fact is that, because the Future Shock is positioned under the stem, the bike's wheels are held together rigidly by the frame.
 In other words, because the wheelbase isn't changing throughout the suspension's travel, like with traditional systems, you get the added benefit of extremely predictable handling.

 The Future Shock is designed for road riding, not off road trails, so the system needs to be incredibly active.
 We've found that springs offer the best solution to absorbing the frequencies you encounter on the road, and to grasp why, you just have to look at what's already out there.
 Other suspension systems with damping are just too heavy for road riding, and because of stiction, they require too much force to initiate their travel.
 And because of this, they’re pretty ineffective at smoothing out road chatter.